-Harbormaster I/II shall not be required or permitted to work more than fifteen (15) hours in any twenty-four (24) hour period measured from the actual time that the employee begins work.
+Harbormaster I/II shall not be required or permitted to work more than 15 hours in any 24-hour period measured from the actual time that the employee begins work.

 Harbormaster I/II shall choose one of the three designated watches every July 1 based upon seniority.
 A change in any watch will not take effect until the beginning of the work period that includes August 1st following the selection.
-If two (2) or more Harbormaster I/II seek the same watch, the Harbormaster I/II with the most seniority shall be assigned the watch.
-The Harbormaster I/II will continue to work the assigned watch for the next twelve (12) month period.
+If two or more Harbormaster I/II seek the same watch, the Harbormaster I/II with the most seniority shall be assigned the watch.
+The Harbormaster I/II will continue to work the assigned watch for the next 12-month period.
 During the course of a year should a Harbormaster I/II position (in a watch other than watch #1) become vacant and a new individual is hired to fill the vacancy and has completed the initial training period, the most senior Harbormaster on Watch #1 may elect to switch to the vacant watch and the new employee will be assigned Watch #1 graveyard.
 Annual watch selection will remain in July as noted above.

 Harbormasters working Monday through Friday Watch #2 will be regularly staffed with two Harbormasters.
-On any weekday (except Wednesday, Thursday or Friday) when there are two or more vessels engaged in international trade at the Port, should a Watch 2 Harbormaster request and be granted leave time, five (5) hours of his/her watch will be backfilled with overtime.
+On any Monday when there are two or more vessels engaged in international trade at the Port, should a Watch 2 Harbormaster request and be granted leave time, five (5) hours of his/her watch will be backfilled with overtime.